 Our problem is similar.
-We want to arrange three-dimensional objects in such a way that they do not occlude another object, but with as little displacement as possible.
+We want to arrange threedimensional objects in such a way that they reveal another object, but with as little displacement as possible.
 Like in an atomic nucleus or a planetary system we want to achieve a steady state where the attractive forces and the repulsive forces are in equilibrium.
-For this reason we define a number of forces based on our requirements:
+For this reason we need to define a number of forces based on our requirements:

 Return force.
 This attractive force tries to move the parts towards their original location.
-Each vertex of the part geometry is connected with its original (i.e., untransformed) position.
+Each vertex of the part geometry is connected with its original (i.e. untransformed) position.
 The force F_r is realized as a logarithmic spring:

 where r is the vector from the vertex's current position to its original location and c_r is a constant factor.
-The logarithmic relationship of the force's magnitude to the distance tends to produce less oscillation than the linear relationship of Hooke's law.
+The reason for using the logarithmic relationship of the force's magnitude to the distance is that this mapping tends to produce less oscillation than the linear relationship of Hook's law.
 The total return force for a part is normalized by dividing it by the number of vertices.

-Fig. 6.
-Exploded view of a turtle with increasing degree-of-explosion from left to right.
-The body of the turtle is selected and the shell is divided into four parts.
+Figure 6: Exploded view of a turtle with increasing degree-of-explosion from left to right.

 Explosion force.
 We want to generate a force that drives the specified parts away from our selection object.
-The idea is to generate a force field which describes the characteristics of the selection object.
-Each point of the selection exerts a distance-based force on every part.
+Our idea is to generate a force field which describes the characteristics of our selection object.
+Each point of the selection exerts a distancebased force on every part.
 In order to keep the number of points low, we use an octree-based approach.
 We generate two min-max octrees; one for the data volume and one for the selection volume.
-Each node stores the minimum and maximum data and selection values respectively, of the represented region.
+Each node stores the minimum and maximum data values respectively selection values of the represented region.
 We traverse the two octrees simultaneously and generate an explosion point for each homogeneous octree node that contains both visible data values under the current transfer function and nonzero selection values.
-We add a small random bias to the position to prevent artifacts due to the regular structure of the octree.
+We add a small random bias to the position to prevent any artifacts caused by the regular structure of the octree.
 The explosion point is also weighted according to the size of the region corresponding to the octree node.
-Each explosion point exerts a force F_e on every part P_i :
+Each explosion point in this point set exerts a force F_e on every part P_i :

 Viewing force.
-So far we have only considered view-independent explosions, i.e., the movement of parts does not take into account the current viewpoint.
+So far we have only considered viewindependent explosions, i.e., the movement of parts does not consider the current viewpoint.
 In traditional illustration this problem typically does not occur as the viewpoint is fixed and the exploded view is specifically generated to be most appropriate for this single viewpoint.
 In an interactive system, however, we must consider that the user can rotate the camera arbitrarily.
 For this reason we introduce a view-dependent force which attempts to arrange parts so that they do not occlude the selection for the current viewing transformation.
-We follow the work of Carpendale et al. [5, 6] who use similar techniques for the layout of three-dimensional graphs.
+We follow the work of Carpendale et al. [5, 6] who use similar techniques for the layout of threedimensional graphs.

 We project each of the explosion points to the image plane.
-For a part P_i we determine the point along the viewing ray corresponding to the explosion point's projection which is closest to the center of P_i .
-The force F_v is then:
+For a part P_i we determine the point along the viewing ray corresponding to the projection which is closest to the center of P_i .
+The force F{γ} is then: